Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 ### Preparing patch
 After fixing some issue you need to prepare patch using [webrev.ksh](https://hg.openjdk.java.net/code-tools/webrev/raw-file/tip/webrev.ksh)

-After copying webrev.sh in my jdk directory executed following command, it generated webrev dir and webrev.zip file in the same directory.
+First step is to copy webrev.sh in jdk source directory and then execute following command, it generates webrev dir and webrev.zip file in the same directory.

 ```
 ksh ./webrev.ksh